A banker and a politician walk into a bar… and everyone else walks out. Boom, boom!

 We all make the jokes, and since the tracker mortgage disaster and the collapse of the Boom, it’s easy to think that bankers are evil villains, sat in a lair somewhere, petting their fluffy white cats and counting their cash.

-But banks are a necessary evil in your day-to-day life – so a lot of people fall into the trap of thinking that they are the best – or indeed, only – option for insurance.
+But banks are a necessary evil in your day-to-day life – so a lot of people fall into the trap of thinking that they are the best – or indeed, only – option for life insurance cover.

 They go to their bank and submit their application form and any documents, and they wait…